Skip navigation

 Considerations

-Children generally tend to be more flexible than adults, but those with hypermobile joints can flexing and extend their joints beyond what's considered normal.
-The movement is done without undue force and without discomfort.
+Children's joints are often more flexible than adults' joints.
+But children with hypermobile joints can flex and extend their joints beyond what is considered normal.
+The movement is done without too much force and without discomfort.

-Children with hypermobile joints also frequently have flat feet.
+Children with hypermobile joints also often have flat feet.

 Causes